kosyfrances/heroku_log_drain_elk_stack/README.md

 ```
 $ heroku logs -t --app <YOUR_APP_NAME> | nc localhost 1514
 ```
+Go back to kibana, select `Use event times to create index times`

 This is the index pattern for heroku on Kibana - `[heroku-logs-]YYYY.MM.DD`

 You should be able to see your logs on Kibana after that.